-We spend a lot of time at work, and most of us are pretty proud of what we do.
-But in no situation should your job ever cost you your life.
-Safe job sites should be a priority for all employers; after all, the health and safety of your workers is your biggest responsibility.
+We spend a lot of time at work, and most of us are pretty proud of what we do, but under no circumstances should your job ever risk your safety or live.

-- Make sure that your employees are included in all safety planning.
+Make sure that your employees are included in all safety planning.
 Nobody will argue that workplace safety is critically important, but when your employees have a deeper understand of why that’s true, you’ll have more buy-in.
 Something we see too often is that companies have environmental, health and safety programs in place, but don’t put enough energy into the underlying employee motivations and behaviors.
 If you can identify and understand these mindsets, you can affect change more quickly.

-Common Employee Pushbacks
+Common Employee Pushbacks:

 - “I’ll get in trouble if I report an incident.”

 This worry is far too common.
-Employees often underreport incidents because of fear of punishment.
+Employees often under report incidents because of fear of punishment.
 In order to combat this, work to create an environment that encourages reporting as well as other desired employee behavior.

 - “If I report everything that might be problematic, we’ll lose productivity.”

 Unless those in a leadership role at your company embrace safety as a real priority, employees are likely to automatically favor productivity.
 Let them know that it’s ok to “stop work” if they see a health or safety hazard so it can be fixed

 - “Cultural shifts in the workplace takes time, nothing I do will really make a difference.”

 What is a safety consultant?
 OSHA compliant companies employ EHS consultants to inspect machinery, ensure proper operation, and present safety information to employees in a digestible way.